The Mission of the Seventy-Two, 1-24

-Lk 10:1 After this the Lord appointed seventy-two others and sent them two by two ahead of him to every town and place where he was about to go.
+10:1 After this the Lord appointed seventy-two others and sent them on ahead of him two by two into every town and place where he himself was about to go.

 Only Luke records that, in addition to the sending out of the twelve, Lk 9:1-6, Jesus also sent out this larger group.
 In neither case are we told how long the mission lasted, or exactly where they were sent.
 Luke is much more interested in the teaching which it stimulated.
 He also wants us to know that missionary activity was not restricted to the inner circle of disciples, and this prepares us for the post-resurrection worldwide mission of the church.